usuaero/MachUpX/examples/How_To_Create_Input_Files.md

         "lateral_length" : (float)
             Lateral reference length.

-    "controls" : (list, optional)
+    "controls" : (dict, optional)
         Defines the controls of the aircraft.
 The number and names of controls are arbitrary and may be specified by the user.
 A simple aircraft, such as a chuck glider may have no controls, whereas a more complex aircraft may have controls for aileron, elevator, rudder, throttle, and multiple flaps.
 Defining the controls here can be thought of as deciding which control knobs/switches/ sticks you want to make available to the pilot.

-Later in the object, when defining the wings, you will define how each control affects the deflection of each control surface.
+        "<CONTROL_NAME>" : (dict)

+            "is_symmetric" : (bool)
+                Specifies whether this control causes symmetric or asymmetric control surface deflections (e.g. for a typical aircraft, the elevator control causes symmetric deflections whereas the aileron causes asymmetric deflections).

     "airfoils" : (dict)
         Defines the airfoil section parameters for all airfoils used on the aircraft.
 Any number of